Ty France Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 25th in MLB.

-- The Royals have a 5.08 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).

-- Royals pitchers combine to surrender 161 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Royals pitchers combine to allow 162 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- In his last appearance on Saturday against the Chicago Cubs, the right-hander tossed 3 2/3 innings, giving up four earned runs while surrendering nine hits.
+- In his last appearance on Sunday, the righty tossed eight innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.